 China and Materials Science in Space

 Since 1987 the PRC has utilized its FSW Earth observation recoverable capsule for both small materials science and life science experiments (Reference 321).
 The FSW-2 spacecraft which was first introduced in 1992 is also being offered to support microgravity research and with its greater capacity will probably succeed the FSW-1 as the principal carrier of such equipment.
 By the end of 1994, six FSW missions had carried domestic materials science experiments (References 789-791).
-The PRC has no announced plans for developing a larger, dedicated microgravity satellite, although a second generation, multi-purpose recoverable vehicle is under consideration.
+The PRC had no announced plans for developing a larger, dedicated microgravity satellite, although a second generation, multi-purpose recoverable vehicle was under consideration.

 Specific microgravity experiment limitations for the FSW-1 are 20 kg recoverable for piggyback payloads and 150 kg recoverable/150 kg nonrecoverable for a dedicated mission.
 Similarly, the FSW-2 offers a 300 kg recoverable payload capacity in addition to another non-recoverable 400-500 kg.
 Maximum flight time is approximately eight days for FSW-1 and 15 days for FSW-2.